osisoft/Edge-Data-Store-Docs/content/logging/component-logging.md

   - OSIsoft Adapter for Modbus TCP: `Modbus1_Logging.json`

-If you have more than one adapter of the same kind configured, the default file name will incrementally change, for example, `OpcUa2_Logging.json`.
+If you have more than one adapter of the same kind configured, the default file name incrementally changes, for example, `OpcUa2_Logging.json`.

 The component specific logging files are located in the following folders: